 The provider and staff made every effort to promote an environment that had the least possible restrictions so as to maximise residents' independence and autonomy.
 However, there were a number of staff vacancies at the time of inspection which had the potential to negatively impact consistency of care and restrictive practice arrangements.
-In addition, there were limited cooking facilities in the apartment.
-This resident cooked and prepared a number of their meals in the main house but chose to eat their meals in their own apartment.
-The apartment was a distance from the main house.
-However, there were no facilities to keep this resident's food warm during transit or to reheat it in the apartment.
+The assessment of one of the residents had identified that their apartment layout did not fully meet their needs.
+Plans were being progressed to build a new dwelling for this resident within the community.